mdcao/japsa/docs/source/tools/jsa.util.streamClient.rst

 Synopsis
 ~~~~~~~~

-*jsa.util.streamClient*:Listen for input from the standard input and output to a stream
+*jsa.util.streamClient*:Forward data from a stream input or a file over the network to a jsa.util.streamServer

 ~~~~~
 Usage